 Early Admission – A form of dual enrollment through which eligible secondary students enroll in a postsecondary institution on a full-time basis in courses that are creditable toward the high school diploma and the associate or baccalaureate degree.

-Educator Preparation Institute (EPI) - Instructional institute located at self-selected postsecondary institutions, including community colleges, upon approval by the Department of Education in order to provide any or all of the following instruction: professional development for teachers for classroom improvement and for recertification purposes, training for substitute teachers, paraprofessional instruction, and competency-based instruction for baccalaureate degree holders leading to professional teacher certification.
+Educator Preparation Institute (EPI) - Instructional institute located at self-selected postsecondary institutions, including Florida College System institutions, upon approval by the Department of Education in order to provide any or all of the following instruction: professional development for teachers for classroom improvement and for recertification purposes, training for substitute teachers, paraprofessional instruction, and competency-based instruction for baccalaureate degree holders leading to professional teacher certification.
 Educator Preparation Institutes provide an alternate route to teacher certification for mid-career professionals and college graduates who were not education majors.